 Our only concern is of the long-term effect of sweating in this jacket.
 The suppleness of the jacket means it often rests against your skin, where it will pick up much more body oils.
 Our reviewers saw no decrease in waterproof/breathability over several months of testing, but over the lifetime of the jacket, we wonder if this could detract from the performance and durability of the two most important features of a rain jacket, clogging the pores that both breathe and block water.

 Um, rain.
 That's the point.
-This is a great rain jacket for athletic pursuits, because it is so flexible and stretchy, but be wary of chaffing in the armpit from those ridiculous armpit vents.
-This is also a good multi-tasking jacket — you might give it a try as your wind AND rain jacket.
+This is a great rain jacket for athletic pursuits because it is so flexible and stretchy, but be wary of chaffing in the armpit from those ridiculous armpit vents.
+The Stretch Ozonic is also a good multi-tasking jacket; you might give it a try as your wind AND rain jacket.
 It is certainly tougher than your average wind jacket and much more supple than most rain jackets.
-This is not your jacket for warm, wet climates, however.
-The jacket clings like saran wrap to your bare skin if you're only wearing a T-shirt underneath, and that skin (and oil and sweat) contact is not a good thing for the long term durability of a rain jacket.
+However, the Stretch Ozonic is not your jacket for warm, wet climates.
+Why?
+The jacket clings like saran wrap to your bare skin if you're only wearing a t-shirt underneath, and that skin (and oil and sweat) contact is not the best for the long-term durability of a rain jacket.

 Not exactly the bargain basement deal here, as it's more top-of-the-line, price wise.
 We'll let you decide if the jacket justifies the high price of almost $200, as the novelty of stretch basically doubles its worth.
 If Mountain Hardwear followed the design of the Outdoor Research Helium II, making the jacket a true minimalist rain-and-wind jacket but with STRETCH, we would be flabbergasted.
 Here's to hoping!